pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/deploy/deploy-w-tls.md

 # Deploy Pachyderm with TLS (SSL, HTTPS)

-## Create A Certificate And Enable TLS
+## Obtain A Certificate And Enable TLS

 You can deploy your Pachyderm cluster with Transport Layer Security (TLS) enabled to secure internet browser connections and transactions through data encryption by means of a trusted certificate and a private key.